CraigB-spinner/Arcade-Spinner/x_file.md

 These precautions will result in a longer life of the MCU internal circuits. <BR/> As in life, you usually find out info too late, I retro-fitted the eight buttons with resistors on the ground side using either 390Ω or 150Ω + 220Ω = 370Ω.
 Isollated group of Coin & Play buttons - 5V / 390Ω = 12.8mA x 5V = 64.1 mW x 2 = 128.2mW which is under 1/4W resistor rating. <BR/>
-Main group of A, B, X, Y, L, R buttons, top set of X, Y, L and bottom set of A, B, R with each set using 150Ω and later combined to 220Ω. <BR/>
+Main group of A, B, X, Y, L, R buttons, top set of X, Y, L and bottom set of A, B, R with each set using 150Ω and later combined in serries to 220Ω. <BR/>
 Each resistor will have a portion of voltage drop through it from 5V total but flow the total current of 5V / (150Ω + 220Ω) = 13.5mA. <BR/>
 V x A = (150Ω / (150Ω + 220Ω)) x 5V x 13.5mA = 27.4mW x 3 = 80.1mW, top/bottom 150Ω resistors under 1/4W resistor rating. <BR/>
 V x A = (220Ω / (150Ω + 220Ω)) x 5V x 13.5mA = 40.1mW x 2 = 80.3mW, series 220Ω resistor under 1/4W resistor rating. <BR/>